OHIF/Viewers/platform/docs/docs/development/getting-started.md

 - If you receive a _"No Studies Found"_ message and do not see your studies, try changing the Study Date filters to a wider range.
-- If you see a 'Loading' message which never resolves, check your browser JavaScript console inside the Developer Tools to identify any errors.
+- If you see a 'Loading' message which never resolves, check your browser's JavaScript console inside the Developer Tools to identify any errors.

 <!--